Full analytical dashboard · Updated May 9, 2026

 No documented controversies, ethics issues or legal matters identified in any 2020–2026 public records.

 Methodology note (Apr 16 revision): Paid campaign operatives (Teneycke, Ballingall, Kouvalis) and party staffers holding no elected office (Gibson, Martin) were removed from this matrix.
 A paid campaign role is not a public endorsement under this document's standard.
 Candidate-of-record filing (Adams) and misattributed endorser (Anderson — confirmed Black endorser) were also corrected.
-Milobar total corrected to 103.5 (prior 97.0 was a subtraction error).
+Milobar total: prior 97.0 was a subtraction error, corrected to 103.5, subsequently updated to 111.0 after Caputo (Apr 27) (fed.
+MP) added Apr 27.
 Bolin (Fulmer) confirmed at 3.0 — no elected office.
 Changes are noted on each affected card above.

 Endorsement standard: publicly endorsed · holds or held elected office, formal party leadership, ran as a candidate in a general election, or is a figure of significant public prominence.
 Weights reflect one analytical framework.
 Purpose is to make trade-offs visible — not to declare a winner on endorsements alone. @TheRemanded · Hobby Independent